-- Reader in Evolutionary Genomics, Queen Mary University of London
+- Professor of Evolutionary Genomics, Queen Mary University of London

 - Fellow of the Linnean Society